 In October of 2018, I was lucky enough to be invited to visit the farms of Earthbound Farm Organic.
 During this 2 day immersion, I learned and experienced so much.
 See this post here to learn a little bit about my trip, and read below for some great information about the organic industry and the practices behind it.

 There is so much out there on this crazy thing we call the internet.
 And people believe it all.
 I was able to get some clear answers on some of the most common questions on what really happens with organic farming:

 - It takes 3 years before a brand can sell produce as organic if the soil was previously used for conventional farming.
 A brand must start organic practices and then on year 3 it can officially be certified organic.

 - Everything an organic farm uses has to be certified.
 They get audits every year at the farm and also on where they buy their product (seeds, etc).
 Some brands, like Earthbound Farm, also have their own internal compliance.

 - The organic industry has gone to the government and asked for regulation; they want to be monitored.

-- If a conventional farm sprays their chemicals where they are not supposed to (they have a buffer that they know about), they are legally liable to pay for all the damages to the organic farm.
+- If a conventional farm sprays where they are not supposed to (they have a buffer that they know about), they are legally liable to pay for all the damages to the organic farm.
 This gets extremely expensive if contamination occurs.
 Because of that 3 year turn over the organic farm would have to start the transitional process from conventional to organic over.